Conjugated estrogens: Pharmacodynamics

 CEEs are a combination of estrogens, or agonists of the estrogen receptors.
 The major estrogen in CEEs, sodium estrone sulfate, itself is inactive, and rather serves as a prodrug of estrone and then of estradiol.
 The transformation of estrone sulfate to estrone is catalyzed by steroid sulfatase, and of estrone into estradiol by 17β-hydroxysteroid dehydrogenase.
 CEEs (as Premarin) and estrone have been found to be equivalent in potency in an animal model of estrogenic activity.
 On the other hand, the active forms of the equine estrogens in CEEs, such as equilin and 17β-dihydroequilin, have greater potency in the liver relative to bioidentical estradiol, similarly to synthetic estrogens like ethinylestradiol and diethylstilbestrol.
 This results in disproportionate effects on liver protein production compared to estradiol, although to a lesser extent than ethinylestradiol and diethylstilbestrol.
 In addition, 17β-dihydroequilenin has shown a selective estrogen receptor modulator (SERM)-like profile of estrogenic activity in studies with monkeys, in which beneficial effects on bone and the cardiovascular system were observed but proliferative responses in breast or endometrium were not seen, although the clinical significance of this is unknown.

 CEEs consists of the sodium salts of the sulfate esters of equine estrogens in a specific and consistent composition (see the table).
-The major estrogens in CEEs are sodium estrone sulfate and sodium equilin sulfate, which together account for approximately 71.5 to 92.0% of the total content of CEEs.
+The major estrogens in CEEs are sodium estrone sulfate and sodium equilin sulfate, which together account for approximately 71.5–92.0% of the total content of CEEs.
 CEEs are prodrugs of the active forms of the estrogens.
 Sodium estrone sulfate is a prodrug of estrone, which in turn is a prodrug of estradiol, while sodium equilin sulfate is a prodrug of equilin and then of 17β-dihydroequilin.
 As such, the major active estrogens with CEEs are estradiol and 17β-dihydroequilin, which have potent estrogenic activity and account for most of the effects of CEEs.
 The 17α-estrogens in CEEs such as 17α-estradiol and 17α-dihydroequilin have low estrogenicity and are thought to contribute minimally to its effects.
 There are many different steroids in natural CEE products like Premarin, as many as 230 compounds and including even androgens and progestogens, but only the estrogens are present in sufficient amounts to produce clinically-relevant effects.

 A dosage of 0.625 mg/day oral CEEs has been found to increase SHBG levels by 100%.
-For comparison, 1 mg/day oral estradiol increased SHBG levels by 45%, while 50 µg/day transdermal estradiol increased SHBG levels by 12%.
-Ethinylestradiol is more potent in its effects on liver protein synthesis than either CEEs or estradiol, with 10 µg/day oral ethinylestradiol having been found to be approximately equivalent to 1.25 mg/day CEEs.
+For comparison, 1 mg/day oral estradiol increased SHBG levels by 45%, while 50 μg/day transdermal estradiol increased SHBG levels by 12%.
+Ethinylestradiol is more potent in its effects on liver protein synthesis than either CEEs or estradiol, with 10 μg/day oral ethinylestradiol having been found to be approximately equivalent to 1.25 mg/day CEEs.